cuba/PiuPiu/README.md

 ## Dependencies

-NetworkKit includes.
+PewPew includes...nothing.
 This is a light-weight library.

 ## Credits

-NetworkKit is owned and maintained by Jacob Sikorski.
+PewPew is owned and maintained by Jacob Sikorski.

 ## License

-NetworkKit is released under the MIT license.
-[See LICENSE](https://github.com/cuba/NetworkKit/blob/master/LICENSE) for details
+PewPew is released under the MIT license.
+[See LICENSE](https://github.com/cuba/PewPew/blob/master/LICENSE) for details